 Vitamin K – Reduce Dark Circles

-In the skincare sector, there are a number of acne treatment products that contain vitamin K on the market.
-When you apply products containing vitamin K, you can minimize skin problems such as skin irritation, scarring due to Excessive collagen proliferation, dark circles … Currently, research on the effects of vitamin K in skincare are still scarce.
+In the skincare sector, several acne treatment products contain vitamin K on the market.
+When you apply products containing vitamin K, you can minimize skin problems.
+Such as skin irritation, scarring due to Excessive collagen proliferation, and dark circles … Currently, research on the effects of vitamin K in skincare is still scarce.

 Vitamin A – Prevent Wrinkles

-Vitamin A is an essential nutrient for humans and is found in foods such as gac, fish oil, liver, carrots, sweet potatoes, butter, eggs, pumpkin, melon, apricots, papaya, mango.
+It is an essential nutrient for humans.
+Vitamin A foods such as gac, fish oil, liver, carrots, sweet potatoes, butter, eggs, pumpkin, melon, apricots, papaya, and mango.

 - Prevent sun damage by disrupting collagen breakdown.